Skip to content

 Labels

-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-S-tracking-design-concerns Status: There are blocking ❌ design concerns.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC S-tracking-design-concerns Status: There are blocking design concerns.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments